Day One Continues On The Mother Road Route 66

 How lucky!
 It could not have happened at a better place, better time or a better day!
 I walked 2 blocks to NAPA and explained what was wrong to the counter guy.
 He directed me to an assortment of spring clips and came up with 3 gallons of tranny fluid, Wolf’s Head, no less.
-Plus, I had help getting those 3 gallons back to the car.
+Plus, I had help getting those 3 gallons back to the car, courtesy of the NAPA courtesy shuttle in Pontiac, IL.
 What a great country!

 Saturday afternoon in

-I gathered up all the empty quart containers, used paper towels and other junk and walked across the street to throw it in the garbage can at a gas pump.
+I gathered up all the empty quart containers, used paper towels and other junk, then walked across the street to throw it in the garbage can at a gas pump.
 Starting the car, I put it in “R” and it moved backwards; put it in “D” and it moved forwards.
 Test passed, time to hit the road.

-Update: all the way home in Arizona and the transmission is still working well!
+Update: Made it all the way home to Arizona via Santa Monica Pier and the transmission is still working well!

 Update II: If you have the 4T65E automatic transmission in your Montana, Lumina or other fine car, be sure to fill up with Dexron VI!
 It’l shift smooth as snot on a dill pickle.